option8/SSLM/README.md

 ## Thanks
 To Qkumba, for code review and ProRWTS.

 To Randall Munroe for "Thing Explainer" - the text of which, somewhat modified, is the basis for the SSLM vocabulary.

 ## WTF?
 Yeah.
 I know.

-I'm not sure either what this is good for, or why.
+I'm not even sure what this is good for, or why.